ttop32/MouseTooltipTranslator/doc/intro.md

 - Press the <kbd>right-alt</kbd> key (default) key to translate the text you're writing (or any highlighted text) in the input box.
 If needed, you can undo the action by pressing <kbd>ctrl</kbd> + <kbd>z</kbd>.
   - If the translation isn't working, ensure that your current target language matches your writing language.
+  - If <kbd>right-alt</kbd> is uses as hangul swap, use other key to work with.

 ![result](/doc/11.gif)